 After the major had left her, Charlotte sat on, buried in her own reflections; but it was only for a few minutes.
-Ottilue suddenly raised herself from her lap, and looked full with her large eyes in her friend's face.
+Ottilie suddenly raised herself from her lap, and looked full with her large eyes in her friend's face.
 Then she got up from off the ground, and stood upright before her.
-It is by this, my dearest, kindest friend, that you must govern your own conduct.
-Send for the major to come back

 "This is the second time," began the noble girl, with an irresistible solemnity of manner, "this is the second time that the same thing has happened to me.
 You once said to me that similar things often befall people more than once in their lives in a similar way, and if they do, it is always at important moments.
 I now find that what you said is true, and I have to make a confession to you.
 Shortly after my mother's death, when I was a very little child, I was sitting one day on a footstool close to you.
 You were on the sofa, as you are at this moment, and my head rested on your knees.
 I was not asleep, I was not awake: I was in a trance.
 I knew everything which was passing about me.
 I heard every word which was said with the greatest distinctness, and yet I could not stir, I could not speak; and if I had wished it, I could not have given a hint that I was conscious.
 On that occasion you were speaking about me to one of your friends; you were commiserating my fate, left as I was a poor orphan in the world.
 You described my dependent position, and how unfortunate a future was before me, unless some very happy star watched over me.
 I understood well what you said.
 I saw, perhaps too clearly, what you appeared to hope of me, and what you thought I ought to do.
-I made rules to myself, according to such limited insight as I had, and by these I have long lived; by these, at the time when you so kindly took charge of me, and had me with you in your house, I regulated whatever I did, and whatever I left undone.
+I made rules to myself, according to such limited insight as I had, and by these I have long lived; by these, at the time when you so kindly took charge of me, and had me with you in your house, I regulated whatever I did, and whatever I left undone